-Croasdaile Village offers various types of Residency Agreements for the residential living portion of Croasdaile Village: a 90 Percent Return of Capital Plan; a 50 Percent Return of Capital Plan; and a Standard Plan.
-The difference between these types of Plans is the amount of the Entrance Fee paid and the amount of the refund a resident (or resident's estate) is entitled to after a resident assumes occupancy at Croasdaile Village as described in Paragraph 3.5 below.
+The Community offers various types of Residency Agreements for the residential apartments and cottages of the Community: a 90 Percent Return of Capital Plan; an 80 Percent Return of Capital Plan; a 50 Percent Return of Capital Plan; and a Standard Plan.
+The difference between these types of plans is the amount of the Entrance Fee paid and the amount of the refund a resident (or resident's estate) is entitled to after a resident assumes occupancy at the Community as described in Paragraph 3.5 below.